Major Requirements

 Math 118 and Math 120 are recommended because they emphasize economics applications.

-Any Math course higher than 120 can also be used to fulfill the math requirement.
+Any Math course higher than 120 can also be used to fulfill the math requirement (as long as it has any of the courses listed above as a prerequisite).

 *Math 110 and Math 111 together count as one course towards the economics major.